pythonone/MS17-010/README.md

 There is a Python script and a replay file that has reliably been shown to infect Windows Server 2008 R2 SP1 with DoublePulsar.

 ## Payloads
 Windows ring 0 shellcode is being crafted so that instead of DoublePulsar, the transition from ring 0 to ring 3 and running usermode payloads is done in a single step.
+The size of the code is also being reworked, as the original shellcode appears to be compiler output.

 ## Resources
 - https://zerosum0x0.blogspot.com/2017/04/doublepulsar-initial-smb-backdoor-ring.html